wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 # Wix Bookings Terminology

 [Wix Bookings](https://support.wix.com/en/article/about-wix-bookings) allows business owners to accept and manage bookings for their services.
-This article lists the terms and concepts used in Wix Bookings and its APIs.
+This article lists terms and concepts used in Wix Bookings and its APIs.

 ## Appointment

-[Appointments](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#appointments) are on-demand bookings for available time slots.
-For example, haircuts or consultations.
+[Appointments](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#appointments) are bookings for on-demand services such as haircuts or consultations.
 Customers choose their preferred time from available slots, with availability calculated based on [business hours](#business-hours), service duration, staff [working hours](#working-hours), and [booking policies](#policy).

 ## Booking

-Information about the service that the customer has booked.
-You can think of a booking as an order placed by a customer for a service.
+A booking represents a customer's reservation for a specific [service](#service).
-The booking includes details about the time, location, participants, and price.
+The booking includes details about the time, location, and participants.

+See also:
+- [Status (booking)](#status-booking): Booking lifecycle and status transitions.
+- [Extended booking](#extended-booking): Enhanced booking information with additional details.
+- [Multi-service booking](#multi-service-booking): Booking multiple services together.
+- [Order](#order): Payment and purchase records.

 ## Booking fee

 A fee for a specific booking that's calculated according to the associated booking [policy](#policy).
-Currently, only cancellation fees, including no-show fees, are supported.
+For example, a cancellation or no-show fee.

 ## Business hours